Dre Campbell Farm

 1. Pick Guavas Before They Ripen Completely

-Guavas that are left on the tree to fully ripen are more prone to guava worm damage.
-Therefore, by harvesting guavas when they’re still firm, you eliminate the opportunity for the caribfly to lay eggs beneath the guava fruit skin.
+Guavas left on the tree to fully ripen are more prone to guava worm damage.
+Harvesting guavas while still firm and hard prevents the caribfly from laying eggs under the skin.

-The unripe guavas will continue to ripen after picking, but since the eggs were never laid, the fruit will develop free of infestation.
+The unripe guavas will continue to ripen after picking, but the fruit will develop free of fruit fly infestation since the eggs were never laid.

 2. Prune Trees